 Type 2 diabetes is characterised by the body being unable to metabolise glucose (a simple sugar).
 This leads to high levels of blood glucose which over time may damage the organs of the body.

 From this, it can be understood that for someone with diabetes, something that is food for ordinary people can become a sort of metabolic poison.

 This is why people with diabetes are advised to avoid sources of dietary sugar.

-The good news is for very many people with type 2 diabetes this is all they have to do to stay well.
-If you can keep your blood sugar lower by avoiding dietary sugar, likely you will never need long-term medication.
+The good news is for many people with type 2 diabetes this is all they have to do to stay well.
+If they can keep their blood sugar lower by avoiding dietary sugar, likely they will never need long-term medication.

-Type 2 diabetes was formerly known as non-insulin-dependent or adult-onset diabetes due to its occurrence mainly in people over 40.
+Type 2 diabetes was formerly known as non-insulin-dependent or adult-onset diabetes due to its occurrence mainly in people over the age of 40.
 However, type 2 diabetes is now becoming more common in young adults, teens and children and accounts for roughly 90% of all diabetes cases worldwide.

 Gestational Diabetes: occurs when you have hyperglycaemia (high blood glucose levels) during pregnancy.
-Gestational diabetes usually develops in the third trimester (between 24 and 28 weeks) and typically disappears after the baby is born.
+Gestational diabetes usually develops in the third trimester (between 24 and 28 weeks of pregnancy) and typically disappears after the baby is born.